 At TruePoint, we understand that running a business is tough; it is more than a full-time job.
-We also understand that the process of buying insurance isn’t going to pay the bills.
-However, insurance is a critical part of every risk management plan and it’s important to every business: yours included.
-As a result, we work hard to develop and maintain lines of communication, focused on maintaining quality insurance coverage without having to take you eye of what’s truly important; your bottom-line.
+We also understand that the process of buying insurance for your business is taking time out of your already to busy schedule.
+However, commercial insurance is a critical part of every risk management plan and it’s important to every business: yours included.
+As a result, we work hard to develop and maintain lines of communication, focused on maintaining quality business insurance coverage without having to take you eye of what’s truly important; your bottom-line.

 INSURING KENTUCKY BUSINESSES

 TRUEPOINT FOCUSES ON THESE AND MANY OTHER INDUSTRIES

 Contractors (Not Classified)